varun93/Monopoly-1/README.md

 ```

 ## Issue Log
-If you face issues with running the code on Windows, please check the Issues list.
+1) If you face issues with running the code on Windows, please check the Issues list.
+2) The code doesn't contain an agent.
+You would need to add your agent in.
+You can check out testcases.py to get an idea of some sample agents.

 ## App Structure
 The master branch consists of the implementation of the Adjudicator for the monopoly game.